NevaMind-AI/open-personal-agent/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the Open Personal Agent Open Source License, based on Apache 2.0 with additional conditions.

 ## Acknowledgments